 Today we have for you you the wonderful Welsh, country fete inspired wedding of of our Real Bride Lisa and her husband Tim.
-It is bursting with amazing handmade details and would you believe me if I told you that it features the most inspiring fashion that is all made by the mother-of-the-bride?
+It is bursting with amazing handmade details and it features the most inspiring fashion that is all made by the mother-of-the-bride.

-No?!
-Well, the sewing superwoman, not only made Lisa’s stunning beaded dress, but the bridesmaid’s floral dresses, the grooms and groomsmen attire, flat caps and all and then to top it off her own outfit for the big day.
+This sewing supermum not only made Lisa’s stunning beaded wedding dress, but the bridesmaid’s floral dresses, the grooms and groomsmen attire, flat caps and all and then to top it off her own outfit for the big day.
 To say I’m impressed is an understatement!